gustavkrist/NAL-Project/README.md

 - User (ignored by git)
   - `config.json`
     - User configuration of defaults is stored here
+    - You can either pass the config path as an argument to `create_graph`, or set the environment variable `NAL_CONFIG_PATH`
 - nal
   - Python module with code for generating the graph and doing stuff with it
+  - You can install the module with `python -m pip install -e` and use it with `import nal`
+    - If you have the environment variable for the config path set, it should use your config file automatically